enclaive/enclaive-docker-wordpress-sgx/README.md

 <!-- Import existing page -->
 ## Import existing page/Backup

-**Important:** WordPress-SGX runs in an enclave turning the application into an in-memory, fully encrypted process.
+**Important:** WORDPRESS-SGX runs in an enclave turning the application into an in-memory, fully encrypted process.
 Persistance is thus not guaranteed.
 Any changes made through the WordPress admin interface are lost when the enclave is stopped.
 For production usage we strongly advise to take additional measures to keep track of changes, be it through a CI/CD pipeline or be it thorugh the in-build Akeeba backup plugin.

-### Staging/production CI/CD pipeline
+### Staging and Production CI/CD pipeline
 Build a non-enclaved staging pipeline where changes are persistance.
-Build a production pipeline with the state changes, build and deploy the enclaved production version.
+Create a production pipeline importing the state changes, build and deploy the enclaved production version.

 ### Akeeba Plugin